Clinical Training – Doctor of Naturopathic Medicine

 Questions?
 503.552.1660 / Toll-free 877.669.8737 or email@example.com

-Students gain practical clinical skills by working under the supervision of licensed naturopathic physicians, both in NCNM’s primary teaching clinic and at other health care facilities.
-Students begin learning through observation and gradually gain more responsibility for patient care.
-All patient care is under the direct supervision of licensed physicians.
+Students gain practical clinical skills by working under the supervision of licensed naturopathic physicians, in a variety of healthcare settings including, NCNM’s primary teaching clinic, our community clinics, and at other private health care facilities.
+Students begin learning through observation in the first year and gradually gain more responsibility for patient care, as didactic responsibilities lighten and clinical education and responsibilities become more integral each school year.
+All patient care occurs under direct supervision of licensed physicians.

-Requirements for the completion of the clinical practicum include 1,224 clock hours of direct patient contact with a minimum of 500 patient contacts; demonstrated competence in specific clinical skills; under the guidance and assessment of the clinic faculty in clinical skills, knowledge, judgment, professional and ethical behavior, and communication skills.
-Clinical experience begins during the summer after the first year.
+Requirements for the completion of the clinical practicum include 1,264 clock hours of direct patient contact with a minimum of 500 patient contacts; demonstrated competence in specific clinical skills; under the guidance and assessment of the clinic faculty in clinical skills, knowledge, judgment, professional and ethical behavior, and communication skills.